 But evaluating topic models is difficult to do.

 There are various approaches available, but the best results come from human interpretation.
-This is a time-consuming and costly exercise.
+But this is a time-consuming and costly exercise.

 Quantitative evaluation methods offer the benefits of automation and scaling.